katalystkat/quiz-app-test/README.md

 Enter http://localhost:3000/ in a browser to take the quiz!

-You MUST create an account in order to take the quiz!
+You **MUST** create an account in order to take the quiz!
 Please register, then login!

+The quiz does **not** mark your answer choices after you've navigated away.
+No way Jose!
+You should remember if you've answered any questions, or if you've left any blank!

 ## Technologies Used